Sarah Records: Press response

 Although Sarah releases were featured 15 times as Singles of the Week in NME and Melody Maker, the UK press was mostly hostile, something Wadd and Haynes attributed to male journalists missing the point, being annoyed by it, or worrying that liking a label with a girl's name, co-run by a woman, would bring their own masculinity into question.

 The sexism of the music press was a major issue for the label.
 As Wadd wrote in a letter to Melody Maker, "your treatment of women reinforces the status quo of a woman’s role being largely decorative – an object, a stage-prop to be placed at the front of photos … a puppet to smile and dance while the boys at the back (the 'brains') pull the strings.
 It’s hard enough for a woman to carve herself an independent role in music.
 Stupid basic things like going to gigs on your own and getting back afterwards have to be considered on top of society’s everyday constraints … Add to that the implicit criterion that to succeed you need to be physically desirable.
 What about the not-so-beautiful, the women who aren’t so confident about their appearance/sexuality? … You end up with half the population having no creative input.

 "Yet even that is eerily disguised because it’s always the purely stereotypical (and therefore hardly qualifying as positive discrimination) FEMALE image within a band that the male writer/camera seeks out."
 The label was always better received outside the UK, with bands playing to big audiences in Europe and Japan, and, after the label had ended, the attitude of the UK press gradually shifted.
 In March 2015, NME put Sarah at number 2 in its list of greatest indie labels of all time, saying "Sarah’s legacy is in thinking gloriously big, and believing that a label is more than a catalogue of disparate releases."

 Ending and aftermath

-A Day For Destroying Things
+A day for destroying things

 Sarah ceased operations in August 1995 with the release of There and Back Again Lane, a booklet telling the story of the label along with a CD of representative tracks.
-A party was held on the Thekla, a boat moored in Bristol's Floating Harbour, and half-page adverts entitled "A Day For Destroying Things" were taken out in both NME and Melody Maker.
+A party was held on the Thekla, a boat moored in Bristol's Floating Harbour, and half-page adverts entitled "a day for destroying things" were taken out in both NME and Melody Maker.
 "We don't do encores", the advert announced, and the label has stuck by this sentiment, with no further releases.